 Timothy R. Donoghue Graduate Scholarship

-- Nominees must be applying to a master’s or doctoral degree program at K-State; current graduate students are not eligible
+- Nominees must be applying to a master’s or doctoral degree program at K-State with enrollment beginning Spring 2024; current graduate students are not eligible

 - Nominees must be appointed to a .5 FTE assistantship each semester the scholarship is effective

 Nominations must be submitted by graduate programs to the Graduate School.
 Students may not self-nominate.

 The following must be included in the nomination form: